 6. Take your shoes off

 Remove your shoes outside or just inside the front door.
-Even if your host (knowing your foreign ways) tells you to keep them on, it might be more polite to just take them off.
+Even if your host (knowing your foreign ways) tells you to keep them on, it's polite to insist you remove them.
 If in doubt: look to see what your host and other guests are doing in this respect.
 Your host might offer you a pair of slippers to wear inside, removing any confusion.
 Whether you're visiting Istanbul apartments or friends in Bodrum villas, the shoes-off rule is universal throughout Turkey.

-Turkish hospitality dictates that the host picks up the tab.
-In fact, the idea of sharing a bill is completely alien in Turkish society.
-If you offer to pay you will be politely declined.
-The best idea is to thank your host, then issue a reciprocal invitation.
+When going out to dinner with Turkish friends, expect it to be an all-night affair, so don’t make plans to eat and dash.
+Turkish hospitality dictates the host picks up the tab.
+In fact, sharing a bill is alien in Turkish society, and any offer to pay will be declined.
+The best idea is to thank the host, then issue a reciprocal invitation.

 8. Politics are a no-go